agavazov/nkvd/README.md

       ✔ Should [clear all records] without error Successful get all the keys
       ✔ Should save [TWICE 10 records] without error
-      ✔ Should [get the SAME UNIQUE records keys] without error
+      ✔ Should [get the SAME UNIQUE record keys] without error

   /getValues command
     Successful clear all the records
       ✔ Should [clear all records] without error Successful get all the values
       ✔ Should save [TWICE 10 records] without error
-      ✔ Should [get the SAME UNIQUE records values] without error
+      ✔ Should [get the SAME UNIQUE record values] without error

   /getAll command
     Successful clear all the records